Most Popular Gold Coins & How Much Coins are Worth

 Below are the values of each Mexican Gold Libertads based on an $1850/ounce gold price (Express Gold buy price in parentheses).
 Note that if your Libertad was minted in 1990 or earlier, the prices will be 10% lower due to the copper in the older coins.

 Collecting gold coins is a hobby for many and an investment to many others.
-Numismatists around the world buy and sell coins all the time, but when you are selling gold coins, you need to be more selective than usual.
+Numismatists around the world buy and sell coins all the time, but when you are wishing to sell gold coins, you need to be more selective than usual.

-If you have gold coins and are thinking of selling them, selling to Express Gold Cash gets you the best deal.
+If you are looking to sell your gold coins, you will find the best deal at Express Gold Cash!
 We buy everything from extremely rare coins to foreign currency and more and we pay 90% of gold bullion value for coins.
-For example, based on the price of $1850/troy ounce:

-We understand that selling your gold coins can be a sensitive process, so we offer free valuations and a Satisfaction Guarantee.
-Feel free to get in touch with us via phone (877-465-3165) or email (support@expressgoldcash.com) for any questions or concerns about selling your gold coins or simple request a free appraisal kit to get started.
+We understand that selling your gold coins can be a sensitive process, so we offer free valuations and a 100% Satisfaction Guarantee.
+Simply request a free appraisal kit to get started or contact us for more information.